 When its specs are laid out alongside the rest of the flagship competition, the Huawei Mate 10 Pro even wins out in some key areas.
 For starters, it offers more storage - 128GB as standard vs 64GB on other flagships.

 It also has a beefier battery than the competition - a huge 4,000mAh, compared with, 3,300mAh in the Samsung Galaxy Note 8 and under 2,691mAh in the iPhone 8 Plus.

 The Mate 10 Pro even has an IR blaster for some added nostalgia-factor, meaning it can double up as a TV remote control for those times you’re trying to spook your mates in the pub, or simply can’t find your own.

 Even on paper though, this phone isn’t perfect.
 The screen isn't the sharpest at 1,080 x 2,160, putting it below the crystal clear 2K and even 4K displays on competing smartphones like the Sony Xperia XZ Premium.

 It also has no headphone jack, or microSD card slot - so you’ll need to use a dongle for your wired headphones and guarantee the ample internal storage is enough to last you the entire life-cycle of the phone.

-It isn’t the biggest mainstream phone on the block at the moment and Huawei is playing hardball on price, charging slightly less than its key competitors at €799 (roughly £715, $945, AU$1200).
+It isn’t the biggest mainstream phone on the block at the moment and Huawei is playing hardball on price, charging slightly less than its key competitors at €799 / £699 / AU$1,099 (roughly $945).

-Due to launch in the UK on Three, and in Australia as well as a number of other major markets, but seemingly not the US, Huawei will be hoping it can finally mainstream its Mates, rather than giving us another excellent, but cumbersome and hard to find smartphone like the Mate 9 before it.
+The phone is available on EE, Three and O2 in the UK, plus you can buy it SIM free too.
+We've also seen the phone on sale in Australia too, but there are no plans yet for a US release.
+Huawei will be hoping it can finally mainstream its Mates, rather than giving us another excellent, but cumbersome and hard to find smartphone like the Mate 9 before it.